Resources for schools

 Designed for an audience who already have some knowledge of research design, this session provides students with an insight into how ethics are managed in the ‘real world’ research context.
 This begins with an overview of MYRIAD, an introduction to ethics (definition and a brief history), how researchers ensure a project design is ethical (consulting guidelines and Research Ethics Committees) and introductions to key ethical considerations (benefit and risks, consent and confidentiality).
 Throughout, students are invited to work in groups to discuss ethical considerations of specific research scenarios.

-There are various ways your school can get involved with the University of Oxford.
+Find out about the various various ways your school can get involved with the University of Oxford.